Unit activation codes

 3. Click the button .xlsx button in the toolbar.

 The "Activation codes" section in CMS Manager showing the toolbar with the .xlsx export button highlighted.
-The table above displays activation codes with the "Code", "Unit", "Share with", "Validity period", "Activation time", and "Expiration time" columns.
+The table above displays activation codes with the "Code", "Unit", "Share with", "Validity period", "Activation", and "Estimated expiration" columns.

 After clicking the button, an Excel file with activation codes is downloaded to your computer.
 The default file name follows the format: export_file_yyyy-mm-dd_hh-mm.xlsx, where yyyy-mm-dd_hh-mm is the current date and time.